-December 31, 2023 December 31, 2022

-Financial assets at fair value through other comprehensive income:

-Stocks listed on domestic markets \$ 96,814 -
+ember 31, 2024 December 31, 2023 Financial assets at fair value through other comprehensive income: Stocks listed on domestic markets \$ 81,427 96,814 (Continued)

-Emerging stocks - 66,723

-\$ 96,814 66,723

-- (i) The Group designated the investments shown above as equity securities as at fair value through other comprehensive income because these equity securities represent those investments that the Group intends to hold for long-term for strategic purposes. - (ii) In 2023, the Group had sold all of its shares held in Sunny Pharmtech Inc, which is accounted under equity investments measured at fair value through other comprehensive income, with a fair value of \$178,573 at the time of disposal, and the cumulative gain on disposal amounted to \$124,499.
-Therefore, the Group has transferred the aforesaid cumulative gain on disposal from other equity to retained earnings.
-No strategic investments were disposed for the years ended December 31, 2022, and there were no transfers of any cumulative gain or loss within equity relating to these investments. - (iii) Energenesis Biomedical Co., Ltd., was originally an emerging company and became listed in June 2023. - (iv) Please refer to note 6(x) for market risk of the Group. - (v) As of December 31, 2023 and 2022, the Group did not provide any aforementioned financial assets as collateral for its loans. - (d) Notes and accounts receivable provision was determined as follows:
+- (i) The Group designated the investments shown above as equity securities as at fair value through other comprehensive income because these equity securities represent those investments that the Group intends to hold for long-term for strategic purposes. - (ii) No strategic investments were disposed for the year ended Decenber 31, 2024, and there were no transfers of any cumulative gain or loss within equity relating to these investment.
+In 2023, the Group had sold all of its shares held in Sunny Pharmtech Inc., which is accounted under equity investments measured at fair value through other comprehensive income, with a fair value of \$178,573 at the time of disposal, and the cumulative gain on disposal amounted to \$124,499.
+Therefore, the Group has transferred the aforesaid cumulative gain on disposal from other equity to retained earnings. - (iii) Energenesis Biomedical Co., Ltd., was originally an emerging company and became listed in June 2023. - (iv) Energenesis Biomedical Co., Ltd. increased its capital by cash in November 2024 upon the resolution of the board of directors.
+The base date for the capital increase was January 7, 2025.
+As of December 31, 2024, the Company's prepaid investment amounted to \$9,656 and recorded under other non-current assets. - (v) Please refer to note 6(w) for market risk of the Group. - (vi) As of December 31, 2024 and 2023, the Group did not provide any aforementioned financial assets as collateral for its loans. - (d) Notes and accounts receivable

-December 31, 2023 December 31, 2022
+December 31, 2024 December 31, 2023

-Accounts receivable 307,369 173,565
+Accounts receivable 289,514 307,369

-Less: Loss allowance -
+Less: loss allowance

-\$ 307,369 173,565
+\$ 289,514 307,369

 The Group applies the simplified approach to provide for its expected credit losses, i.e. the use of lifetime expected loss provision for all receivables, as well as incorporated forward looking information, including the reasonable prediction of historical credit loss experience and future economic situation (macroeconomic and relevant industry information).
-The loss allowance
+The loss allowance provision was determined as follows: